What is Rhinoplasty?

 A rhinoplasty, called “nose job” by many, is an elective cosmetic surgery performed by Michigan plastic surgeon Dr. Raghu as an outpatient procedure.

-Patients come to me from all over Southwest Michigan, Kalamazoo, Grand Rapids, Portage, and Battle Creek for nose surgery because I’m board-certified in plastic surgery and have demonstrated excellent results in nose reshaping procedures.
+Patients come to me from all over Southwest Michigan, Kalamazoo, Grand Rapids, and Portage for nose surgery because I’m board-certified in plastic surgery and have demonstrated excellent results in nose reshaping procedures.

 Three Reasons for Rhinoplasty or Nose Surgery